danrenkert/Tiamat/README.md

     ordered list of binary strings, e.g. "100010101", where each one or zero refers to a single receiver's state.
     For example the queue "000" means we have 3 receivers, all of which are off.
 "111" is 3 receivers all on.
     "010" is 3 receivers where only the receiver with ID 2 is on.

 # Transmitter
+    Transmitter will send each queue string out to all receivers.

 # Receivers
     Each receiver has a unique, sequential ID which it will use to check if it needs to turn lights on or off.
+    Upon receiving a code the chip will check the digit matching it's ID.
+If the digit is a 0, the relay is set to open, turing off the circuit.
+If it is a 1, the circuit is closed, turning on the lights.